blindnet-io/product-management/user-stories/US-07-Data-rights-request-capture-service.md

 ### US-07-2-03

-**As an** organization, using blindnet devkit, receiving Data rights request
+**As an** organization, using blindnet devkit, receiving Privacy request

-**I want to** receive the request in the Data rights request section of my system/my Privatefrom account
+**I want to** receive the request in the Privacy request section of my system/my Privatefrom account

-**because** it is more convenient for me to have all my Data rights requests centralised
+**because** it is more convenient for me to have all my Privacy requests centralised

 ### US-07-2-04

-**As an** organization (using or not using blindnet devkit) receiving Data rights request
+**As an** organization (using or not using blindnet devkit) receiving Privacy request

 **I want to** transfer the request to another organization if the request concerns data I transfered to another organization

 **because** I need to be compliant, if a user wants their data deleted, I have to inform the other company I transfered the user's data to to also delete the data

-## 07-3 Organization using Local data rights request capture service
+## 07-3 Organization using Local Privacy request capture service

 ### US-07-3-01

-**As an** organization, using blindnet devkit, receiving Data rights request
+**As an** organization, using blindnet devkit, receiving Privacy request

-**I want to** have an entry point for the Data rights request service embedded on the GDPR section of my website
+**I want to** have an entry point for the Privacy request service embedded on the GDPR section of my website

-**because** my customers might direclty go to my website to make their Data rights request, and it is easier for my cutomers and for me to use this service
+**because** my customers might direclty go to my website to make their Privacy request, and it is easier for my cutomers and for me to use this service

 ### US-07-3-02

-**As an** organization, using blindnet devkit, receiving Data rights request
+**As an** organization, using blindnet devkit, receiving Privacy request

-**I want to** receive the Data rights requests in a format that is compatible with my system
+**I want to** receive the Privacy requests in a format that is compatible with my system

-**because** otherwise I cannot use blindnet devkit to for data rights request capture
+**because** otherwise I cannot use blindnet devkit to for Privacy request capture

 ### US-07-3-03